How her music survived.

 By July 2004, Vanessa had written 695 songs.
-She was fifteen.
+She was sixteen.
 Most of them lived on MySpace, LiveJournal, and the CDs she burned for friends.
-She died in 2007 at twenty.
-Eleven years later a platform migration quietly deleted nearly everything she had uploaded.
-Most of her catalogue was gone, and nobody noticed at the time.
-This is the story of how some of it came back.
+In 2018, a platform migration quietly deleted nearly everything she had uploaded.
+The copies that survived were the ones people kept on purpose.
+This is the story of who kept them.

 What the platforms took

 In 2018, MySpace announced that a server migration had lost "all music, photos, and videos" uploaded before 2016.
 For a generation of producers (many of them amateurs who had treated MySpace as their primary distribution), this was a catastrophe, quietly absorbed.
-Vanessa's public profile at myspace.com/vanessathemusician was effectively emptied.
+Vanessa's page was among the ones emptied.

 LiveJournal's decay was slower but similar.
 Her journal posts from those years survive only in scattered fragments.
 The Bliss Corporation Forum where she posted early tracks largely went quiet by the late 2000s and the hosted audio with it.
-By the late 2010s, for someone Googling her name, there was essentially nothing to find.
+By the late 2010s, even someone Googling her name had a hard time finding anything online.

 What friends kept